bdanzi/StatisticsTutorialATLASItalia17/README.md

     export ATLAS_LOCAL_ROOT_BASE=/cvmfs/atlas.cern.ch/repo/ATLASLocalRootBase
     alias setupATLAS='source ${ATLAS_LOCAL_ROOT_BASE}/user/atlasLocalSetup.sh'

+From this point instructions are not specific for lxplus.

-Then clone this git repository, you can use the folder as working directory
+Clone this git repository, you can use the folder as working directory

     git clone https://github.com/wiso/StatisticsTutorialATLASItalia17.git
     cd StatisticsTutorialATLASItalia17